Toyota bZ4X: Japan

 The Japanese market-spec bZ4X was announced in April 2022 and launched on 12 May 2022.
 The model is only available for lease through the company's Kinto service to "eliminate customer concerns" regarding battery electric vehicles while "taking the environment into consideration".

 In the first phase, up to 3,000 lease applications will be accepted starting from 12 May; a second phase will follow in fall 2022, and Toyota/Kinto plan to lease up to 5,000 vehicles per year thereafter.

 The bZ4X is available in one grade, Z, with front-wheel drive and all-wheel drive options.
 Specific packages include a choice of roof (standard or panoramic moon roof) and wheel size (18- or 20-inch diameter).
 The car is available with one of two interior colors and one of eleven exterior colors.

+The facelifted bZ4X was launched in 9 October 2025, with two grades: Z and G. The G grade is only offered in front-wheel drive.

+Since October 2025, the facelift bZ4X is also produced by the Takaoka Plant.

 North America

 The North American market-spec bZ4X was unveiled at the 2021 Los Angeles Auto Show, with its specifications also detailed by that time, including its on-sale date set in mid-2022, for the 2023 model year.
 Toyota-estimated range for the front-wheel-drive XLE model is up to 250 miles.

 At launch, American buyers qualify for the full federal tax subsidy for purchasing an electric vehicle; each automobile manufacturer may sell up to 200,000 cars that qualify for the tax credit.
 Because Toyota plug-in hybrid vehicles also qualify for the tax credit, the credits are anticipated to be exhausted shortly after the launch of the bZ4X.
 The bZ4X is not eligible for electric vehicle incentives from the Inflation Reduction Act because it is made in Japan, not the US, Canada, or Mexico.